2023 Best Value Chemistry Master's Degree Schools in Ohio

 Read full report on Chemistry at Ohio University - Athens Campus

 A rank of #2 on this year’s list means Ohio State University - Main Campus is a great value for chemistry students working on their master’s degree.
-Ohio State is a fairly large public school located in the city of Columbus.
+Ohio State is a very large public school located in the city of Columbus.

 Ohio State graduate students pay an average of $12,425 in in-state tuition and fees each year.